 Q: How is the educational focus of the evening determined?

-A: Much like the rest of the program, the educational focus is established collaboratively with our sponsor.
+A: The educational focus is established collaboratively with our sponsor and guests.
 Some sponsors may wish to focus on a hot topic of the day (blockchain, etc), while others will want to discuss a challenge more closely aligned with the solutions they offer.
 (Some topics will fit both categories.)
-Based on sponsor feedback, healthsystemCIO.com will craft an abstract of the educational portion of the evening for sponsor review.
-This abstract will be included in the invitations.
 A few weeks before the event, healthsystemCIO.com will write a list of proposed questions for our sponsor to review.
 At the event, Editor-in-Chief Anthony Guerra will facilitate the discussion, ensuring all guests are included in the conversation.

-Q: As the sponsoring organization, how should we think about who to invite from our company?
+Q: As the sponsoring organization, how should we think about how to utilize our three seats?

 Q: How is the sponsor presented in the invitations?